danmbrown/city-of-whispers/Playbooks/Conduit.md

 When you Negotiate, they pick two Weak Responses.

 ### Create a Diversion
-When you Reveal a Secret
+When you spread a rumor to create a distraction after you Reveal a Secret, roll +Network.
+On a hit, you may avoid marking Heat.
+On a 10+, you may offer them two Reactions to pick from.

 ### Know Someone
 When you need someone in your current neighborhood with a particular skill, expertise, or knowledge, roll +Network.